 However, cost savings aren’t the highest reason on our list, and for good reason.
-When surveying new customers of ours during the Covid-19 pandemic, we found that most people bought refurbished servers and other IT equipment with us because of stock availability and reliability, not price.
+When surveying new customers of ours during the Covid-19 pandemic, we found that most people bought refurbished servers and other equipment with us because of stock availability and reliability, not price.

-10) Maximized flexibility
+10) Maximised flexibility

 At component level, refurbishment specialists often provide a choice of new, refurbished and third-party devices.
 You also have the option of making hybrid IT solutions, which are a mixture of new, refurbished, or third-party.
-Choosing a combination is a great way to maximize your IT budget and meet all your technical specifications.
+Choosing a combination is a great way to maximise your IT budget and meet all your technical specifications.

 11) Free configure-to-order service